 The minimum number of records selected for review is fifty percent (50%) of the total number of clinical personnel records.
 (See Glossary for QUAD A's definition of "Clinical Personnel".)
-For ASCs and RHCs only: Please note, all clinical personnel required to be licensed under State or local laws or regulations must be reviewed for verification of appropriate documentation.
+For ASCs, OPT, and RHCs, including non-Medicare programs: Please note, all clinical personnel required to be licensed under State or local laws or regulations must be reviewed for verification of appropriate documentation.
 The total number of clinical personnel and personnel records reviewed must be documented on the form to ensure adherence to the policy.